 - Mozzarella: it'll melt and create softness.
 You can buy shredded mozzarella or cut it into small cubes as I do.
 Provolone cheese can also work and usually comes in slices.

-- Parmesan: or asiago, Reggiano, or another semi-hard cheese like Fontina.
-Or a mix also works very well.
-But I also recommend this recipe to get rid of leftovers or bits and pieces that are lying around in your fridge.
+- Parmesan cheese is our first choice, but you can also use asiago, Reggiano, or another semi-hard cheese like Fontina.
+A mix also works very well.
+I recommend this recipe to get rid of leftovers or bits and pieces lying around in your fridge.

 - Cold meats: Italian deli meats like ham, salami or pepperoni, and mortadella (an Italian large pork sausage that sometimes incorporates pistachios) are my favorites.